 - Strength of evaluation methods and measures including statistical power analysis as appropriate

 - Availability of required resources

-LOIs and full grant proposals will be handled in a confidential manner and will not be distributed beyond the grant selection committee at the Foundation.
-Due to the expected volume of proposals, we regret that the committee will not be able to provide detailed individualized feedback for unsuccessful proposals.
+LOIs and full grant proposals will be not be distributed beyond the grant selection committee at the Foundation.
+Due to the expected volume of proposals, the Intuitive Foundation regrets that its committee will not be able to provide detailed individualized feedback for unsuccessful proposals.

 LOI Guidelines: A LOI to propose should be submitted by all grant applicants.
 Submissions should consist of 5 parts:

-- Capabilities: Indicate the identities, capabilities and credentials of investigators as well as any participating institutions.
-Include contact information for principal investigator.
+- Capabilities: Indicate the identities, capabilities, and credentials of investigators as well as any participating institutions.
+Include contact information for the principal investigator.

-- Budget: Include a specific request for funds that includes permanent hard equipment, statistical analyses, consumable equipment, salaries to staff and other direct expenses.
+- Budget: Include a specific request for funds that include permanent hard equipment, statistical analyses, consumable equipment, salaries to staff, and other direct expenses.
 No more than 20% of the total budget can be allocated for indirect costs.

 - Hard equipment purchases should not exceed $5,000.